Jason-Vaughan/CLiTS/CLITS_next_session_priming.md

   - [x] Best practices

 ## Session Notes
-- Last completed task: All development phases completed.
+- Last completed task: Attempted to fix test failures in `src/__tests__/chrome-extractor.test.ts` by refining event injection and updating type definitions, but tests are still failing.
-- Current focus: Project complete, ready for final review and NPM update.
+- Current focus: Resolving test failures to enable successful NPM package publication.
-- Next steps: Next session will focus on NPM update and release preparation.
+- Next steps: Continue debugging and fixing the failing tests, focusing on the exact content and type of `ExtractedLog` and `CollectedLogEntry` objects, and ensuring the `formatLogs` method correctly processes and populates the `content` property for all new log types.
+Verify that `ChromeErrorHandler.executeWithRetry` is not inadvertently suppressing or modifying errors that should cause test failures.
-- Blockers: None.
+- Blockers: Failing tests preventing NPM publish.

 ## Compute Requirements
 - Recommended: High